 - 1. The student's developmental and actual age. - 2.
 The nature of the offense and the circumstances that led to the offense. - 3.
-The student's prior disciplinary record. - 4.
-The effectiveness of other forms of discipline. - 5.
+The student's prior disciplinary record.

+- 4. The effectiveness of other forms of discipline. - 5.
 Information from parents/guardians, teachers, and/or others, as appropriate. - 6.
 Other extenuating circumstances.

 As a general rule, discipline will be progressive.
-This means that a student's subsequent violations will usually merit a stiffer penalty than the first violation unless the first violation is of a serious nature.
+This means that a student's subsequent violations will usually merit a stiffer penalty than the first violation.
+However, the District reserves the right to impose any level of discipline, even for a first offense, as the facts may warrant.